Tour Scotland Video Dun Telve Iron Age Broch Highlands

 Tour Scotland Video Dun Troddan Iron Age Broch Highlands

-Tour Scotland wee video of photographs of Dun Troddan Iron Age Broch on a small group walking tour of the Scottish Highlands of Scotland.
+Tour Scotland wee travel video of photography of Dun Troddan Iron Age Broch on ancestry, genealogy, history visit and trip to the Highlands of Scotland.
 Dun Troddan stands on a level rock platform north of the Abhainn a’Ghlaine Bhig, in the lower reaches of Gleann Beag.
 It lies just north of the minor road leading south from Glenelg.
 It can be accessed via a steep path.
 A broch is an Iron Age drystone hollow walled structure of a type found only in Scotland.

 All photographs are copyright of Sandy Stevenson, Tour Scotland, and may not be used without permission.